16 Holiday Side Dishes to Complete Your Traditional Christmas Dinner

 The key to getting everyone to eat their veggies?
 Roast them!
 This cooking method caramelizes the natural sugars in vegetables such as the carrots, beets, and parsnips in this winter salad.
 The deep, rich flavors pair well with duck meat.

 Mushroom Fricassee with Fresh Herbs

 Goes Best with: Roasted Chicken

 Fricassee is a cooking method in which meat or, in this case, fresh mushrooms are sliced, sauteed, and served with a white wine sauce.
-The seasonal side dish proves a worthy topping to rich roasted chicken, but can also be paired with polenta or tempeh for a vegetarian Christmas entree.
+The seasonal side dish proves a worthy topping to rich roasted chicken, but can also be paired with polenta or tempeh for a vegetarian Christmas recipe.